jclwilson/jclwilson.github.io/_posts/2016-03-19-ben-rivers-at-the-whitworth-art-gallery.md

 subject: # The topic of the article
 ---
 ---
-Back in March I talked with filmmaker Ben Rivers about his latest and largest exhibition <cite>THE TWO EYES ARE NOT BROTHERS</cite> at the Whitworth Art Gallery, Manchester.
+Back in March I talked with film maker Ben Rivers about his latest and largest exhibition <cite>THE TWO EYES ARE NOT BROTHERS</cite> at the Whitworth Art Gallery, Manchester.

-<blockquote>Rivers' installation may be read less as a convenient backdrop for a film screening, and more as a collection of art objects to be considered as much as the films themselves</blockquote>
+> Rivers' installation may be read less as a convenient backdrop for a film screening, and more as a collection of art objects to be considered as much as the films themselves